 What Are the Goals of Rheumatoid Arthritis Treatment?

-Conventional treatment for rheumatoid arthritis may focus on:
+Conventional treatment for rheumatoid arthritis often has several goals.

 - Reducing joint pain, inflammation, and stiffness.

 - Preventing joint damage or deformities, and organ damage.

 - Reduce any potential long-term complications.

 - Improve overall quality of life and daily living.